Tutorial: Solving the Kuramoto–Sivashinsky Equation with Averaging Neural Operator¶

 model and the SupervisedSolver

-tutorial you will be able to train a Neural Operator for learning
+.
+By the end of this tutorial, you will be able to train a Neural Operator to learn the operator for time-dependent PDEs.

 ## routine needed to run the notebook on Google Colab